InhyeLee-Data/MachineLearning2020/3.Clustering/README.md

 - Cluster 7: Deconstructing squares
 - Cluster 8: Segmentation

-4. Among the 9 clusters, my personal favorite is the 8th cluster (Cluster 7), which I named the "Deconstructing squares".
+4. Among the 9 clusters, my personal favorite is the 8th cluster (Cluster 7), which I named "Deconstructing squares".
 Here, the collected artworks seem to explore what we can recognize as "squares" and expose the viewers visual elements that geometrically constitute an image of a square.
 Here are some images from the Cluster 7. <br>
 ![square](square_img1.jpg)<br>
 ![square](square_img2.jpg)<br>